RooHammerModel: interfacing the HAMMER software tool with the HistFactory package: Technical implementation

-The RooHammerModel class has been constructed to be used in combination with the Barlow-Beeston lite method and it takes advantage of the previously-introduced simplification.
-The pre-processing of histograms with bin uncertainties in HAMMER is much more resource consuming than that of the same histograms without uncertainties.
-The pre-processing time also increases with the number of Wilson coefficients and form-factor parameters whose variation is included in the HAMMER histograms.
-With the previous considerations in mind, the technique that we conceived and that RooHammerModel assumes consists on a double pre-processing of each decay component with HAMMER, producing two separate histograms: a histogram including bin uncertainties but fixed Wilson coefficients and form-factor parameters, and another histogram without bin uncertainties but with the desired parameters set to be variable\footnote{The usage of the two histograms together gives all the information needed for fitting, and the required pre-processing time is considerably smaller than that of an alternative single histogram with full features enabled.}.
-Both histograms should be stored in the same HAMMER buffer files to be read by RooHammerModel.
+The RooHammerModel class has been constructed to be used in combination with the Barlow-Beeston lite method, and the way HAMMER is used by the class has been optimised for this approach, as we explain in the following.
+We define $N_{FF}$ and $N_{WC}$ as the numbers of form-factor parameters and Wilson Coefficients that the user configures to be variable.
+If both $N_{FF}$ and $N_{WC}$ are relatively large, the number of internal calculations required by HAMMER to process a histogram without evaluating bin errors approximately scales as $(N_{FF} \times N_{WC})^2$.
+On the other side, if the bin errors also need to be computed, the number of HAMMER calculations approximately scales as $(N_{FF} \times N_{WC})^4$.
+Given the enormous resource consumption of the second case, we use a strategy to reduce the total number of required computations, exploiting the approximation inherent to the Barlow-Beeston lite method.
+The strategy consists on doing a double pre-processing of each decay component with HAMMER, producing two separate histograms: a histogram including bin uncertainties but fixed Wilson coefficients and form-factor parameters, and another histogram without bin uncertainties but with the desired parameters set to be variable.
+The usage of the two histograms together gives all the information needed for fitting, and the required pre-processing time is considerably smaller than that of an alternative single histogram with full features enabled.
 The histogram without uncertainties will constitute the core of the PDF model, while the histogram with uncertainties will be accessible through a dedicated method of the class called \texttt{getHistogramWithErrors}.
+As a technical note, the RooHammerModel class assumes that both histograms are present in the same buffer file that results from the HAMMER pre-processing.